 If I have a subsidized share, can I also order products from Lewis Waite Farm, or have additional product shares (such as fruit, tomatoes, etc?)

 Yes.
-Subsidized share members can order items from Lewis Waite Farm and pay for additional product shares (but at a full cost, of course.)
+Subsidized share members can order items from Lewis Waite Farm.
+These items will be at full cost.